Virginia Tech® home

 Criteria or qualities may include, but are not limited to, one of the following:

-• Builds inclusive, supportive, caring, just, and diverse communities, either locally or at a global level
+• Builds inclusive, supportive, caring, just, and welcoming communities, either locally or at a global level

 • Promotes cultural and multi-generational awareness